-SPAN 341 LATIN AMERICAN CIVILIZATION (C)
+PAN 341 LATIN AMERICAN CIVILIZATION (C)\

-This course focuses on the major issues that have affected Latin America are explored through film, art, and the reading of historical and literary texts.
+The major issues that have affected Latin America are explored through art, music, film and the reading of historical and literary texts.
 This course traces Latin American Civilization from its pre-Columbian origins to the present.
 Focus is placed on the cultural, religious, political, and social-economic elements which have shaped the nations and peoples of Latin America today.
 It is designed to provide a context for the advanced study of Latin American literature.
-The course has a strong focus on discussion.
-The course includes lectures, readings, and discussions in Spanish and it is highly recommended for all Spanish majors and minors (3 credits).
+Emphasis in the class will be placed on conversation and composition.
+Lectures, readings, and discussions are all in Spanish.
+(3 Credits)

-SPAN 350 MASTERWORKS IN LATIN AMERICAN LITERATURE I (C)
+SPAN 350 MASTERWORKS IN LATIN AMERICAN LITERATURE I (C)\